-Comment: Suitsupply agreed with FMO to reach a living wage at their suppliers within 3 years and is looking into solutions for the piece rate system in China.
-With one Chinese supplier that plays a positive leader role among the suppliers of Suitsupply, the member company had intensive discussion on how a living wage can be reached within normal working hours.
-A well being study was undertaken to study how worker satisfaction at this supplier could be improved.
-The study showed that a large part of income of the workers is spent on child care.
-Therefore Suitsupply discussed with its supplier to organise an in-house child care facility.
-In this way the net income of workers is expected to increase, while the costs of the supplier are relatively low.
-The FMO project also aims to reduce energy costs; and the member company would like to discuss with their supplier how these energy savings can be used to benefit its employees.

-Suitsupply participates in the FWF living wage incubator that launched its first working session in January 2017.
-In this incubator FWF members are offered more expert advice on how to work towards living wages.
+Comment: SuitSupply agreed with FMO to reach a living wage at their suppliers and is looking into solutions for the piece rate system in China.
+With one Chinese supplier that plays a positive leader role among the suppliers of SuitSupply, the member company had intensive discussion on how a living wage can be reached within normal working hours.
+SuitSupply participates in the FWF living wage incubator that launched in 2017.
+In this incubator, FWF members are offered more expert advice on how to work towards living wages.